aykutalparslan/Ferrite/README.md

 ## Roadmap

+A planned refactor is currently in progress.
+After the refactor, more unit and integration tests will be added before continuing development.
-Development is currently focused on getting the Android application to run in a stable state and the planned order of steps to achive that are:
+Future development will focus on getting the Android application to run in a stable state and the planned order of steps to achieve that are:
 - All settings screens should work on the Android application
 - Contacts related features should work as expected
 - Phone calls.